freak89dutch/webots/docs/discord/technical-questions-2021.md

 Hello, my HTML export does not contain labels created via "set\_label" method.
 Should it be there or is it currently not supported?

 ##### Luftwaffel [Moderator] 04/26/2021 22:55:08
-`@Abdul Haqq` I suggest you fix the warnings that Webots shows you.
+`@Deleted User` I suggest you fix the warnings that Webots shows you.

 ##### Yi Zhou 04/27/2021 06:52:21
 Hi, the camera can be enabled, but both color image and depth image cannot show, is it possible because of the kinect camera?